matthansen0/logicapp-githubstats/README.md

 # Azure Logic App: Long-Term Github Stats

 Github only tracks 14 days worth of traffic data for each repository.
-There are a few other projects out there that use C#, Python and other langauges to pull the data locally but I wanted to run this serverless in Azure which is why I created this solution.
+There are a few other projects out there that use different langauges to pull the data locally, but I wanted to run this serverless in Azure which is why I created this solution to run in [Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview).

 This ARM template will deploy the following:

 - Resource Group
-- KeyVault (to store your Github Personal Access Tolken as a Secret)
+- Key Vault (to store your Github Personal Access Token as a Secret)
 - Storage Account (to store your Github stats as Table Storage)
 - Logic App